255kb/meteor-status/README.md

 ![Meteor Status screenshot](docs/screenshot.png)

-This package should be compatible with packages like [Smart Disconnect](https://github.com/mixmaxhq/meteor-smart-disconnect) as the alert does not show up in case of a manual disconnect.
+This package should be compatible with packages like [Smart Disconnect](https://github.com/mixmaxhq/meteor-smart-disconnect) as the alert does not show up in case of a manual disconnect (triggered with `Meteor.disconnect()`).

 ## Installation